AdobeDocs/workfront-known-issues.zh-Hans/help/known-issues/known-issues-workfront/wf-users-cannot-modify-access-level.md

 feature: People Teams and Groups
 exl-id: f5548cd1-5d03-4a3e-86a8-7da5fc647a41
 source-git-commit: 83768065b8ab38a516a5f1a51039ad6df05b5788
-workflow-type: tm+mt
+workflow-type: ht
-source-wordcount: '0'
+source-wordcount: '110'
-ht-degree: 0%
+ht-degree: 100%

 ---